BlakSneil/SlideViewer/README.md

 _The implementation is at early stages._

 Based on Symfony2.
-Use `composer update` to install requested bundles.
+Use `composer update` and `bower update` to install needed bundles and files.